WebPraktikos/universal-resume/README.md

 Contact me at https://themeforest.net/user/webpraktikos or hi@webpraktikos.com

-If you have any question, comment, or get stuck, feel free to message me.
+If you have any question or comment, feel free to message me.
 Always happy to hear from you.

 Updates
 ---------